ukchrist/azure-docs/articles/data-factory/connector-sap-cdc.md

 ms.date: 09/05/2022
 ---

-# Copy and transform data from an SAP ODP source using Azure Data Factory or Azure Synapse Analytics
+# Transform data from an SAP ODP source using Azure Data Factory or Azure Synapse Analytics

 [!INCLUDE[appliesto-adf-asa-md](includes/appliesto-adf-asa-md.md)]

-This article outlines how to use the copy activity in Azure Data Factory and Azure Synapse Analytics pipelines to copy data from an SAP table.
-For more information, see [Copy activity overview](copy-activity-overview.md).

-This article outlines how to use Copy Activity to copy data, and use Data Flow to transform data from an SAP ODP source using the SAP CDC connector.
+This article outlines how to use mapping data flow to transform data from an SAP ODP source using the SAP CDC connector.
 To learn more, read the introductory article for [Azure Data Factory](introduction.md) or [Azure Synapse Analytics](../synapse-analytics/overview-what-is.md).
-For an introduction to copying and transforming data with Azure Data Factory and Azure Synapse analytics, read [Copy activity overview](copy-activity-overview.md) and [mapping data flow](concepts-data-flow-overview.md).
+For an introduction to transforming data with Azure Data Factory and Azure Synapse analytics, [mapping data flow](concepts-data-flow-overview.md).

 >[!TIP]
 >To learn the overall support on SAP data integration scenario, see [SAP data integration using Azure Data Factory whitepaper](https://github.com/Azure/Azure-DataFactory/blob/master/whitepaper/SAP%20Data%20Integration%20using%20Azure%20Data%20Factory.pdf) with detailed introduction on each SAP connector, comparsion and guidance.